BIPOC River Stewards

 Thanks to our partners

 We're not doing this work alone.
-We're proud to partner with other local organizations around these events, including: Mississippi Park Connection, the National Park Service and Urban Bird Collective.
+We're proud to partner with other local organizations around these events, including: the Bell Museum, Lower Phalen Creek Project, Mississippi Park Connection, the National Park Service, St. Paul Parks and Recreation and Urban Bird Collective.

 Resources for people who are BIPOC